Safawi Rasid: Kuala Lumpur City (loan)

+Kuching City (loan)

+Owing to Kuching City's historic qualification for the AFC Champions League Two and the ASEAN Club Championship, on 4 July 2026, Safawi signed for Kuching City along with his Johor Darul Ta'zim teammate Nazmi Faiz in order to bolster the club's preparations for continental competition.

 International career

 Junior

 Safawi made his debut for the Malaysia under-22 team in the 2016 Nations Cup.

 Senior

 In August 2016, Safawi was called up to the Malaysian national team for the match against Indonesia.
 He made his debut for the senior team in the match as a starter, as Malaysia lost 0–3.
 He was then called up again for the 2016 Causeway Challenge against rivals, Singapore, which ended 0–0.

 Before the start of the 2016 AFF Suzuki Cup, Safawi was omitted from the final 23-man squad.
 The omission of Safawi from Ong Kim Swee was heavily criticized by Malaysian football fans despite veteran striker, Safee Sali managing to be in the squad despite having a poor season earlier with Johor Darul Ta'zim.

-During the 2017 Southeast Asian games, Safawi was selected for the 20-man squad by Ong Kim Swee.
+During the 2017 Southeast Asian Games, Safawi was selected for the 20-man squad by Ong Kim Swee.
 He scored the first goal of the tournament with a stunning volley from a cross by his fellow countryman Matthew Davies in a 2–1 victory against Brunei.
 Safawi scored his second goal of the tournament during the 3–1 victory against Myanmar.
 Despite receiving the silver medal after losing 1–0 during the final against Thailand, Safawi was one of the best players of the tournament and showed consistent performances throughout the tournament.

 On 10 November 2017 Safawi scored his first international goal in the 2019 AFC Asian Cup qualification against North Korea.

 During the 2018 Asian Games in Jakarta-Palembang, Indonesia.
 Safawi was also selected for the 20-man squad by Ong Kim Swee.
 On 17 August, when Malaysia was playing against South Korea, he scored twice to secure a 2–1 win in their second group match.

 In November 2018, Safawi was called up to the Malaysia national squad for the 2018 AFF Championship.
 Safawi scored one goal in the tournament, against Vietnam in the final first leg.

 On 9 December 2021, he scored his first international hat-trick in a 4–0 win over Laos in the 2020 AFF Championship group stage at the Bishan Stadium.

 Safawi is also part of the Malaysian team that qualified for the 2023 AFC Asian Cup.
 He played all 3 matches against Turkmenistan, Bahrain and Bangladesh in Third Round Group E Qualification, scoring a goal against Turkmenistan and Bangladesh.

-On 15 January 2024, Safawi came on as a substitution during the 2023 AFC Asian Cup match against Jordan.
+On 15 January 2024, Safawi came on as a substitute during the 2023 AFC Asian Cup match against Jordan.